Jon Morgan

 If this form was not filed on time, or if it was filed but incomplete, then a penalty fee might be issued within 90 days from the date this form was due.

-This statement is usually referred to as SOS Penalty.
-You can check your eligibility for SOS Penalty by requesting an Email from the Business Office of FTB and by looking at your Form 565-B-S through their website.
+This statement is usually referred to as the SOS Penalty.
+You can check your eligibility for the SOS Penalty by requesting an Email from the Business Office of FTB and by looking at your Form 565-B-S through their website.

 To avoid paying extra bucks for filing tax forms late, it is always better to do it months before the tax filing due date.